Audi A3: Fourth generation (Typ 8Y; 2020)

-There is also a new 2.0-liter Quattro version in both gasoline and diesel variants.
+There is also a new 2.0-litre Quattro version in both petrol and diesel variants.
 It produces 190 hp and 320 Nm of torque (400 Nm for the diesel variant).
 It also has reduced cargo space (320 litres instead of the 380 litres in the other A3 variants) due to the Quattro four-wheel-drive system.

 The S3 model has the same 2.0L petrol engine from the previous generation, producing 310 hp and 400 Nm of torque, but this time is only available with an automatic gearbox.
 Similarly it has reduced cargo space due to the Quattro four-wheel-drive system.
+In the United States, the S3 is equipped with the newer EA888.4 2.0L engine shared with the Mk8 Golf R, rated at 306 hp and 400 Nm.

 Like the previous generation, the new S3 also comes as a saloon/sedan.

-The new A3 Sedan was revealed on 21 April 2020, with the front fascia similar to that of the A3 Sportback.
-Compared with its predecessor, the new A3 Sedan is 4 cm longer (4.50 meters), 2 cm wider (1.82 meters), and 1 cm taller (1.43 meters).
-However, the wheelbase remains unchanged.

-This generation of the A3 sedan is not expected to arrive in North America until late 2021, as a 2022 model.
+This generation of the A3 Saloon is not expected to arrive in North America until late 2021, as a 2022 model.
 North America will not get the Sportback e-Tron like before.
 In the countries that will receive The PHEV A3 will no longer be called The e-tron because this name is reserved for electric Audi cars.
 Instead, it is called The TFSIe.
 There are 2 version of the TFSIe, called the "40" and the "45".
 The former dispatches a 0-60 mph time of 7.8 sec, while the latter is based on the Golf GTE and is a second quicker to 60 mph.

-This generation of the A3 sportback is arriving in Thailand this November 2021, as a 2022 model.